OpenNyAI/Opennyai/docs/source/ner/legal_named_entities.rst

 Extract Named Entities from Judgment Text
 ======================
 Use following python to extract entities from single court judgment.
-For running all 3 AI models together on input text, please refer to :ref:`here<Run All 3 AI models on Input Judgment Texts>`.
+For running all 3 AI models together on input text, please refer :ref:`here<Run All 3 AI models on Input Judgment Texts>`.

 .. code-block:: python